yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 ![External](./TDB_External_no_rbp.jpg)

 TDB_EXTERNAL_NO_RBF Configuration has no support for rollback protection and therefore less secure.
-The TDB_EXTERNAL_NO_RBP uses only one TDBStore on the external flash for all data. in this configuration all kvstore C API paths, besides nonsecure path and rollback protection, are mapped to work with the SecureStore class.
+The TDB_EXTERNAL_NO_RBP uses only one TDBStore on the external flash for all data.
+In this configuration all kvstore C API paths, besides nonsecure path and rollback protection, are mapped to work with the SecureStore class.
 The nonsecure path will be mapped to the external TDBStore directly and rollback protection path is ignored.
-The external TDBStore will work on top of the default block device however, external TDBStore block device can be set to any of the following block devices.
-SPIF, QSPIF, DATAFASH and SD.
+The external TDBStore will work on top of the default block device however, external TDBStore block device can be set to any of the following block devices SPIF, QSPIF, DATAFASH and SD.

 This configuration can be enabled by setting storage_type in storage mbed_lib.json to TDB_EXTERNAL_NO_RBP.